 3. Getting a pre-move survey and removals & storage quote

-Once you have an of what you want to move and store it's time to get a quote from the removals and storage company.
+Once you have an idea of what you want to move and store it's time to get a quote from the removals and storage company.

-They will evaluate the volume of items going into storage, the volume going to your temporary accomodation (if they are handling that part of the move for you too) as well as the access from both properties.
+They will evaluate the volume of items going into storage, the volume going to your temporary accommodation (if they are handling that part of the move for you too) as well as the access from both properties.

-The surveyor will explain their storage solutions and then you should recieve a fixed quote and move plan.
+The surveyor will explain their storage solutions and then you should receive a fixed quote and move plan.
 You might be offered storage in wooden containers within a warehouse or in a larger steel container, ask your mover to explain the benefits of the solution they recommend.

 Most companies offer both removals AND packing services, but you might also consider doing your own packing.